-At the end of each month, Andy Preston, Mayor of Middlesbrough, will review all of the nominations and select a ‘Boro Hero’ for the month.
+At the end of each month, Mayor Andy Preston will review all of the nominations, as well considering any other worthy people that he has been made aware of, and then select a 'Boro Hero' for the month.
 The successful nominees will be invited to meet the Mayor to receive their award.

 If you have any queries please email firstname.lastname@example.org.

 A sweet shop owner who has helped provide Middlesbrough Food Bank with more than a tonne of food has been honoured.

 As well as donating the equivalent of more than 1,000kg of food, the business also provided more than 500 Easter Eggs during one donation drive and give sweet treats for children who would otherwise go without.

 A big hearted group who have raised nearly half a million pound for local good causes have been named the latest Boro Heroes.